-Our \$7.0 million loan and security agreement with Silicon Valley Bank and Oxford Finance Corporation has a fixed rate equal to 11.47% and consequently we did not have significant interest rate cash flow exposure on our long-term debt.
-The agreement is collateralized by substantially all the assets of the Company (excluding intellectual property) and we are subject to prepayment penalties.
-Under the terms of the agreement, we are precluded from entering into certain financing and other transactions, including disposing of certain assets and paying dividends, and are subject to various non-financial covenants.
+The loans under our loan and security agreement have fixed interest rates.
+Consequently, we do not have significant interest rate cash flow exposure on our debt.
+The aggregate principal balance of the loans under the agreement at March 31, 2008 was \$19.0 million, and is collateralized by substantially all the assets of the Company (excluding intellectual property).
+Under the terms of the agreement, we are precluded from entering into certain financing and other transactions, including disposing of certain assets and paying dividends, and are subject to various non-financial covenants and prepayment penalties.